cellsjs/piscosour/plugins/system-checker/info.md

 }
 ```

-This is the possible parameters that you need in order to define a system requirement.
+<a name="parameters"></a>This is the possible parameters that you need in order to define a system requirement.

 - `key` (for example 'java'): is the command that you need inside your step.
 - `installer` (optional): package command, search inside requirements to check the cmdInstaller.